dfdx2/markdown-portfolio/_includes/04-lists.md

-Some of the languages I use are:
+Some of the languages I work with are:
 * Proficient in Java
 * Proficient in SQL
 * Proficient in Python